alessandrocuda/randq/README.md

 ```

 ## TODO
-- [ ] add Thread safe to all functions
+- [ ] add Thread safe to all functions: makes

 ## Support